prakash-pg/Master-Thesis_Person-HealthMonitoring-and-Health-condition-Detection/Internet-of-things-based-health-monitoring--main/README.md

-# Person-health-monitoring_using IoT and_Health-condition-detection using ML
+# Person-real time health-monitoring_using IoT and_Health-condition-detection using ML

 This Project involves developing an Internet of Things based health monitoring system that utilizes